-The CSE IT staff agrees to provide the Researcher-Managed system with a connection to a protected network in compliance with UB's IT policies.
+The CSE IT staff agree to provide the Researcher Managed system with a connection to a protected network in compliance with UB's IT policies.
 Outgoing network access is generally unrestricted.
-Incoming access by default is limited to on-campus network connections or connections made via the UBVPN.
+Incoming access is limited to on-campus network connections or connections made via the UBVPN.

-The logistics of supporting customized operating systems and software configurations limit the amount of help that CSE IT staff can provide for Researcher-Managed systems.
-CSE IT staff will support Research-Managed machines on a "best effort" basis.
+The logistics of supporting customized operating systems and software configurations limit the amount of help that CSE IT staff can provide for Researcher Managed systems.
+CSE IT staff will support Researcher Managed systems on a "best effort" basis.
 Researchers are welcome to ask CSE IT staff questions about their systems, but staff may not be able to help with every problem.

 The CSE IT staff retains the right to disconnect Researcher Managed systems from the network, with no notice to the managing researcher, if it is deemed that the system is causing network instability, acting suspiciously, or has been compromised.